Sahilchaudhari-746/sahilchaudhari-746/README.md

 Hi 👋, I'm Sahil Chaudhari
 An CSE student with a passion for coding and problem-solving.
-Proficient in HTML, CSS, JavaScript, C, C++ and Python.
+Proficient in React.js,Node.js,Socket.io,HTML, CSS, JavaScript, C, C++ and Python.
 Seeking opportunities to enhance my skills, gain handsome experience, and make a positive impact in tech industry

 - 🔭 I’m currently working on some Projects